Deflix-tv/go-stremio/README.md

 - [x] All required *types* for building catalog and stream addons
 - [x] Web server with graceful shutdown
+  - [x] With optional channel to be notified about a shutdown
 - [x] CORS middleware to allow requests from Stremio
 - [x] Health check endpoint
 - [x] Optional profiling endpoints (for `go pprof`)